QuantEcon/lecture-python-programming.myst/source/rst/python_essentials.md

 `False`.

 * By "sequence" we mean a list, a tuple or a string.
-* Duplicate explicit target name: "sets".

-  Do the exercise without using [sets](https://docs.python.org/3/tutorial/datastructures.html#sets) and set methods.
+* Do the exercise without using [sets](https://docs.python.org/3/tutorial/datastructures.html#sets) and set methods.

 ### Exercise 5